 Marie Grace Imanariyo

-Marie Grace Imanariyo was born in Rwanda where she lived with her parents and her two older sisters.
-She graduated from Lycee De Kigali in 2014, where she was Class President for two years.
-In school, she was involved in several clubs, including the Leadership International Club, the Red Cross Club, and the Environmental Club - where she was an advisor.
-Through International Citizen Services, she volunteered at TEARFUND, where she expanded her education on poverty alleviation.
-For her SHE-CAN Take The Lead project, Marie Grace worked in the Bweramvura Refugee Camp in Kigali, where she learned about the refugees' living conditions and educated them on the role of hygiene in preventing waterborne and airborne diseases.
-Marie Grace is currently a sophomore at Muhlenberg College, majoring in Computer Science.
+Marie Grace Imanariyo, from Kigali, Rwanda, is a sophomore at Muhlenberg College where she majors in computer science.
 Since 2016, Marie Grace has worked as a Lab Associate at the Muhlenberg College Office of Information Technology where she helps students with technology issues.
+Additionally, on campus she’s a resident advisor and member of the International Students Association.
 In 2017, Marie Grace worked as a Student Assistant at the Muhlenberg College Network Services where she facilitated the school with the installation of software in college computer labs and helped test network jacks to ensure college Wifi connectivity.
-She also worked with WorldWideWomen, building web pages for women’s organizations around the world.
+She also interned with WorldWideWomen, building web pages for women’s organizations around the world.
+Before she joined SHE-CAN and came to the U.S., Marie Grace graduated from Lycee De Kigali in 2014, where she was Class President for two years.
+In school, she was involved in several clubs, including the Leadership International Club, the Red Cross Club, and the Environmental Club - where she was an advisor.
+In 2015, through International Citizen Services, she volunteered at TEARFUND, where she expanded her education on poverty alleviation.
+For her SHE-CAN Take The Lead project, she worked in the Bweramvura Refugee Camp in Kigali, where she learned about the refugees living conditions and educated them on the role of hygiene in preventing waterborne and airborne diseases.
 Marie Grace is very passionate about using technology to fight poverty in Rwanda.
 In particular, she wishes to improve means of communication and distribution of electricity throughout the country by designing innovative software programs targeted at these issues.